-The below suggestions can help streamline your monthly AWS bills.
+Cloud costs from Amazon Web Services (AWS) can add up quickly for large businesses, but there are cost management tricks & techniques you can employ to save money.
+The suggestions below can help with AWS cost optimization.
 Many of the recommendations are applicable to other cloud providers, such as Google Cloud and Microsoft Azure, too.

 1. S3 versioning and EBS/RDS snapshots